-Immobilizer system indicator light
+Immobilizer system indicator light ""

-When the key is turned to "OFF" and 30 seconds have passed, the indicator light will start flashing indicating the immobilizer system is enabled.
+When the key is turned to "OFF" and 30 seconds have passed, the indicator light will flash steadily to indicate the immobilizer system is enabled.
 After 24 hours have passed, the indicator light will stop flashing, however the immobilizer system is still enabled.